Skip to main content

 Registry credentials are configured at the workspace level:

-• All deployments in the workspace can access images from configured registries.
+• All installs in the workspace can access images from configured registries.

 • Different workspaces can have different registry configurations.

-• Credential updates automatically apply to all deployments in the workspace.
+• Credential updates automatically apply to all installs in the workspace.

-When you add or update registry credentials, existing deployments need to be synced.
-In Settings → Registries, click Sync All to push credentials to all active deployments, or on a deployment’s detail page click Re-sync Registry Access to update a specific deployment.
-New deployments receive registry access automatically during installation.
+When you add or update registry credentials, existing installs need to be synced.
+In Settings → Registries, click Sync All to push credentials to all active installs, or on an install’s detail page click Re-sync Registry Access to update a specific install.
+New installs receive registry access automatically during installation.

 Revoking access